Jokerman (song): Background

-The song has been noted for its biblical imagery, and has also been analyzed as a political metaphor.
+The song has been noted for its biblical imagery and has also been analyzed as a political metaphor.
 In a 1984 interview with Kurt Loder for Rolling Stone, Bob Dylan discussed his inspiration behind the song: "Me and another guy have a boat down there [in the Caribbean].
 'Jokerman' kinda came to me in the islands.
-It’s very mystical.
+It's very mystical.
 The shapes there, and shadows, seem to be so ancient.
 The song was sorta inspired by these spirits they call jumbis".

-On March 27, 1984, a music video was released for "Jokerman", directed by Larry Sloman and George Lois.
+On March 27, 1984, a music video was released for "Jokerman", produced by Larry Sloman and directed by George Lois.
 The video features footage of Dylan lip synching the song during the chorus.
 The verses are illustrated using photographs of historical figures such as Adolf Hitler, Ronald Reagan, Muhammad Ali and Dylan himself, and paintings by artists such as Hieronymus Bosch, Francisco Goya, and Albrecht Dürer.
 The lyrics of the song are superimposed over these images.